-In case of suspected overdose, appropriate supportive medical care should be provided.
+In case of suspected acute overdose, appropriate supportive and symptomatic medical care should be provided.
+There are no specific antidotes.
 Dialysis is unlikely to be an efficient method of drug removal, because of high protein binding of the drug.

 5. PHARMACOLOGICAL PROPERTIES